-SITA alumni, consider returning to Madurai for a semester or year to gain experience in peer counseling, non-profit administration, leadership development, continued Tamil language training, intercultural team work, and extended independent living in India!
+SITA alumni: consider returning to Madurai for a semester or year to gain experience in peer counseling, non-profit administration, leadership development, continued Tamil language training, intercultural team work, and extended independent living in India!
 Apply for a South India Term Abroad program assistant position.
-The deadline for an academic year 2014-2015 program assistant position is March 3, 2014.
+The deadline for a calendar year 2015 program assistant position is September 17, 2014.

-Student Application Materials for Spring Semester 2014 are Due October 1, 2013.
+Student Application Materials for SITA Spring 2015 are Due October 1, 2014.

 1. Meet with your home institution study abroad office to discuss your interest in applying to SITA and submit the Home Institution Approval Form.